 HIV is spread mainly through the blood and through sexual contact.
 It can wear down your body's immune system, making it hard for your body to fight off dangerous infections.

 Hepatitis C is a disease that affects your liver.
-It is caused by a virus called the hepatitis C virus and it is spread mainly by blood, but rarely by sex.
+It is caused by a virus called the hepatitis C virus and it is spread mainly by blood, but sometimes by sex.
 In many cases, if you have hepatitis C, it never goes away.
 Over time, it can cause other health problems, such as cirrhosis (or scarring of the liver) and liver cancer.
 Hepatitis C can be cured with treatment, and all persons with HIV and hepatitis C coinfection should receive treatment for both infections.

 How does being coinfected affect your health?

 If you have both diseases, your treatments can be affected, too.
 Some HIV treatments can damage your liver, so your doctor may want you to try other treatments.
 And if you have HIV, you might experience worse side effects or other problems when you take medicines to treat HCV, your provider may change your HIV medicines to avoid interactions between the two sets of medicines.

 These illnesses are very different, so it is important that you learn about both of them, and receive treatment for both.
 For more information, go to HIV and Hepatitis C Coinfection in the Just Diagnosed section.